 Your final full day in Iceland will be spent seeing its three most well-known destinations: the three sites of the Golden Circle.
 The first of these is Þingvellir National Park.
 It was here that Icelanders formed an institution that would later be known as the original site of the world’s longest-running, ongoing democracy, making it a UNESCO World Heritage Site.
 The geology of the park is also fascinating, as it is located directly between the North American and Eurasian tectonic plates.

 Following Þingvellir, you will head to the Haukadalur Valley.
 This region is home to hot springs, fumaroles, and two geysers.
 The first, Geysir (which gave all others their name), is largely inactive, but Strokkur, which is right nearby, erupts every ten minutes or so to impressive heights.
 Less than ten minutes down the road, you will find the final site of the Golden Circle, the mighty and awe-inspiring waterfall Gullfoss.

-You will have the choice of three adventures to add on to your final day.
+You will have the choice of four adventures to add on to your final day.
 You could opt for a snorkelling tour in Þingvellir National Park; a snowmobiling trip on Langjökull glacier; or a riding tour on one of Iceland’s beautiful native horses.

 You will return to the capital for your final night.

 Your final day will take you back to Keflavík for your flight home.
 If you have time, you can do some last minute shopping in Reykjavík, or perhaps visit the Blue Lagoon Spa if you didn’t on your first day.

 Although it is summertime, the Icelandic weather can be very unpredictable.
 Please bring appropriate clothing.
 Please be aware that your itinerary may have to be rearranged to fit your arrival date and time better.